AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_create_content"
 >title="Create new content"
->abstract="Using the models you created in the previous module, you'll learn how to create content which can be used for page authoring, or as the basis of your headless content."
+>abstract="Using the model you created in the previous module, you'll learn how to create content which can be used for page authoring, or as the basis of your headless content."

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_create_content_guide"
 >title="Launch the Content Fragment console"
 >abstract="Creating consistent, high-quality content that works seamlessly across your apps and websites leads to great customer experiences.
-This module guides you through creating your first Content Fragment to illustrate how to make this happen.<br><br>Launch this module in a new tab by clicking the button below, then follow this guide."
+This module guides you through creating your first Content Fragment to illustrate how to make this happen.
+Watch the video to understand why this is an important step.<br><br>Launch this module in a new tab by clicking the button below, then follow this guide."
 >additional-url="https://video.tv.adobe.com/v/328618" text="Create new content intro video"

 >[!CONTEXTUALHELP]